Ant4nis/Ant4nis/README.md

 ## About Me

 Results-driven developer with experience in fullstack development using C#, .NET Core, Unity, SQL, and modern automation and deployment tools such as Docker and Bash.
-I have led technical tasks and collaborated in agile environments with multidisciplinary teams, designing efficient solutions for both products and internal tools.
+I have led technical tasks as Scrum Master and collaborated in agile environments with multidisciplinary teams, designing efficient solutions for both products and internal tools.
 Over 4 years of self-taught experience.

 ---